O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 }
 ```

 The user should then be asked to authorize this transaction via a visual confirmation dialog from their wallet.
-If the user chooses to authorize this transaction on their wallet.
 If the user accepts this transaction, then the provider will be responsible for parsing the JSON and generating the raw hex code that represents thae transaction.
 It will then relay this transaction to the NEO network via an RPC node.
-If the transction is successful, then the a transaction id will be returned to the decentralized application as a receipt.
+If the transction is successful, then the a transaction id will be returned to your application as a receipt.

 <aside class="notice">
 After receiving the transaction ID from the wallet, it can handle this in many ways, to verify that the transaction was indeed successfully submitted.